Add rb_enc_raise() to allow C extensions to raise errors with messages with correct encoding

 to the format strings encoding.
 Is that correct?

-#4 Updated by Nobuyoshi Nakada about 4 years ago
+#4 Updated by Nobuyoshi Nakada over 4 years ago

 - Status changed from Feedback to Closed